hannesdelbeke/Valheim-AI-assistant/README.md

 # Valheim-AI-assistant
 Ask AI (Google Bard) questions what to make next in Valheim, by parsing your save data to Bard

+## Instructions
+- point at your `.fch` save file
+- ask a question
+- add your bard token in the `.ini` file

 Currently just raw code, no UI

 ### dependencies